Taxation of international executives

 Additionally, Argentina has entered into several double taxation agreements that provide for the exclusion of the foreign sourced income from the taxable base or tax credits.

-The calculation is based on the assumption that the assignee is a married taxpayer, carrying out his tasks only in Argentina, with two children.
-It is also assumed that his three-year assignment begins on 1 January 2016 and ends on 31 December 2018.
-The taxpayer’s base salary is USD100.000 and the calculation covers three years.
+The calculation is based on the assumption that the assignee is a married taxpayer, carrying out their tasks only in Argentina, with two children.
+It is also assumed that their 3-year assignment begins on 1 January 2018 and ends on 31 December 2020.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 years.

 |Interest income from non-local sources||6,000||6,000||6,000|